 - demonstrate intellectual autonomy and disciplinary rectitude as well as the ability to make assessments of research ethics, and - demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used Academic dissertation (doctoral thesis) For the Degree of Doctor the doctoral student shall have been awarded a pass grade for a research thesis (doctoral thesis) of at least 120 credits.
 Structure of third-cycle studies Individual study plan For each doctoral student, an individual study plan must be drawn up in accordance with Chapter 6, Section 29 of the Higher Education Ordinance.
 The individual study plan must clarify the commitments of each party (the University and doctoral student) and the timetable for the education, as well as specific goals for the doctoral student.
 The individual study plan must define activities that provide prerequisites to reach the national as well as subject-specific qualitative targets.
 The individual study plan shall be reviewed regularly and after consultation with the doctoral student and their supervisor may be changed by the University to the required extent.

-Courses An important aspect of third-cycle studies in Social Work is the requirement to take courses.
+Courses An important aspect of third-cycle studies in Caring Sciences is the requirement to take courses.
 Courses are selected in consultation with the principal supervisor and are documented in the individual study plan and can be taken at the University or at another higher education institution.
-For the Degree of Doctor in Social Work, a course component of at least 50 higher education credits needs to be completed from the courses below, of which 35 credits are compulsory.
-Compulsory courses, 35 higher education credits - Health and Welfare, 5 higher education credits - Subject in-depth course, 10 higher education credits - Research methodology, 20 higher education credits For the Degree of Licentiate in Social Work, a course component of at least 25 higher education credits needs to be completed from the listed below, of which 17.5 credits are compulsory.
-Compulsory courses, 17.5 higher education credits - Subject in-depth course, 5 higher education credits - Scientific methods, 10 higher education credits - Health and Welfare, 2.5 higher education credits Credit-bearing components The doctoral student also has the opportunity within the scope of third-cycle studies at MDU to include credit-bearing components.
-In Social Work the following components can be included which may provide credits - For referee-reviewed poster and oral presentations at national or international conferences, the doctoral student can obtain 1.5 credits for each presentation occasion.
+For the Degree of Doctor in Caring Sciences, a course component of at least 50 higher education credits is included from which the below listed courses of 35 credits are compulsory.
+Compulsory courses, 35 higher education credits - Health and Welfare, 5 higher education credits - Subject in-depth course, 10 higher education credits - Research methodology, 20 higher education credits For the Degree of Licentiate in Caring Sciences, a course component of at least 25 higher education credits is included from which the below listed courses of 17.5 credits are compulsory Compulsory courses, 17.5 higher education credits - Subject in-depth course, 5 higher education credits - Scientific methods, 10 higher education credits - Health and Welfare, 2.5 higher education credits Credit-bearing components The doctoral student also has the opportunity within the scope of third-cycle studies at MDU to include credit-bearing components.
+In Caring Sciences the following components can be included which may provide credits For referee-reviewed poster and oral presentations at national or international conferences, the doctoral student can obtain 1.5 credits for each presentation occasion.
 The total number of credits awarded for presentations at conferences is a maximum of 3 credits for a doctoral degree and a maximum of 1.5 credits for a licentiate degree.
 Review of ongoing studies Within the framework of third-cycle studies at MDU, a doctoral student shall present the ongoing studies internally but also at public seminars/reviews to provide the research community and the public insight into the research being conducted at the University.
 The purpose of the review is to allow the doctoral student to discuss the ongoing work and have it reviewed by internal and external senior researchers.
 At MDU there are two compulsory review sessions where the doctoral student shall present their results at a: - Mid-way review/seminar, does not apply to doctoral students who will complete a Degree of Licentiate - Final review/preview